Search This Blog

 Slides in easily.

 The red zebra wood block was dense and heavy.
 It cut clean and nice.
 The Poplar lid also cut nicely but wanted to split out on the edges.
-Toolpaths need were simple to create.
+Toolpaths needed were simple to create.
 The same vectors were used for both the box and the lid.
 A small .003" allowance was used for the lid toolpaths so they wouldn't be too tight to slide in easily.

 Alas I couldn't quit until the box had a new lid with the grain running left to right rather than up and down the lid.
 Here is the box with a lid made from Ash wood.